ietf-wg-cellar/matroska-specification/codec_specs.md

 Block type name: Opaque data

 Description: the `BlockAdditional` data is interpreted as opaque additional data passed to the codec with the Block data. `BlockAddIDValue` MUST be 1.

+### ITU T.35 metadata

+Block type identifier: 4

+Block type name: ITU T.35 metadata

+Description: the `BlockAdditional` data is interpreted as ITU T.35 metadata as defined by ITU-T T.35 terminal codes. `BlockAddIDValue` MUST be 4.

+### avcE

+Block type identifier: 0x61766345

+Block type name: Dolby Vision enhancement-layer AVC configuration

+Type Description: the `BlockAddIDExtraData` data is interpreted as the Dolby Vision enhancement-layer AVC configuration box as described in [@!DolbyVisionWithinIso.2020-02].
+This extension MUST NOT be used if `Codec ID` is not `V_MPEG4/ISO/AVC`.

+### dvcC

+Block type identifier: 0x64766343

+Block type name: Dolby Vision configuration

+Description: the `BlockAddIDExtraData` data is interpreted as `DOVIDecoderConfigurationRecord` structure as defined in [@!DolbyVisionWithinIso.2020-02], for Dolby Vision profiles less than and equal to 7.

+### dvvC

+Block type identifier: 0x664767643

+Block type name: Dolby Vision configuration

+Description: the `BlockAddIDExtraData` data is interpreted as `DOVIDecoderConfigurationRecord` structure as defined in [@!DolbyVisionWithinIso.2020-02], for Dolby Vision profiles greater than 7.

+### hvcE

+Block type identifier: 0x68766345

+Block type name: Dolby Vision enhancement-layer HEVC configuration

+Type Description: the `BlockAddIDExtraData` data is interpreted as the Dolby Vision enhancement-layer HEVC configuration as described in [@!DolbyVisionWithinIso.2020-02].
+This extension MUST NOT be used if `Codec ID` is not `V_MPEGH/ISO/HEVC`.

+### mvcC

+Block type identifier: 0x6D766343

+Block type name: MVC configuration

+Description: the `BlockAddIDExtraData` data is interpreted as `MVCDecoderConfigurationRecord` structure as defined in [@!ISO.14496-15.2014].
+This extension MUST NOT be used if `Codec ID` is not `V_MPEG4/ISO/AVC`.